whitneycollins/VBA/README.md

 ## Background

 You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, choose your assignment from Easy, Moderate, or Hard below.
+In this assignment you will use VBA scripting to analyze real stock market data.

 ### Files